The 5 Main Problems in the World

 - The GDP per Capita's of Somalia, The Democratic Republic of Congo, and Burundi (joint lowest) were all just $200!.

-As you can see, the difference in income also widely varies between countries.
-So depending on which part of the World you are born in, you will earn a lot more or a lot less than people born in other parts.
+The difference in income varies immensely between countries, and thus depending on which part of the world you are born in, you will either earn a lot more or a lot less (for the same skills and work put in) than people born in other parts.

 Famine is the term given to an extreme shortage of food.
 In a world of such huge wealth imbalances as mentioned in #1, it would only be expected that there would also be a huge food imbalance too.